csparpa/pyowm/README.md

 Test
 ----
-Launch tests by moving into the library installation folder and executing:
+Unit tests can be launched by moving into the library installation folder and
+executing:

     python -m unittest discover

+Integration tests can be launched by movin into the library installation folder and executing:

+    cd functional-tests
+    python integration-tests.py

 Support
 -------